 Deferred Tax related to Assets and Liabilities arising from a Single Transaction (Amendments to IAS 12 'Income taxes') effective for annual periods beginning on or after 01 January 2023.
 These amendments clarify how companies account for deferred tax on transactions such as leases and decommissioning obligations.
-The amendments are to be applied retrospectively, restatement of prior periods is not required.

-Change in definition of Accounting Estimate (Amendments to IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors) effective for annual periods beginning on or after 01 January 2023.
+Change in definition of Accounting Estimate (Amendments to IAS 8 'Accounting Policies, Changes in Accounting Estimates and Errors) effective for annual periods beginning on or after 1 January 2023.
 This change replaced the definition of Accounting Estimate with a new definition, intended to help entities to distinguish between accounting policies and accounting estimates.

 The International Accounting Standards Board (IASB) has published 'Reference to the Conceptual Framework (Amendments to IFRS 3)' with amendments to IFRS 3 'Business Combinations' that update an outdated reference in IFRS 3 without significantly changing its requirements.
-(Effective for business combinations for which the acquisition date is on or after the beginning of annual period beginning on or after 01 January 2022).
+Effective for business combinations for which the acquisition date is on or after the beginning of annual period beginning on or after 01 January 2022.
 The amendments also add to IFRS 3 an exception to its requirement for an entity to refer to the Conceptual Framework to determine what constitutes an asset or a liability.
 The standard is effective for transactions in the future and therefore would not have an impact on past financial statements.